scylladb/scylladb/docs/troubleshooting/error-messages/schema-mismatch.rst

 Problem
 ^^^^^^^

-One or more Scylla nodes have a schema mismatch.
+One or more ScyllaDB nodes have a schema mismatch.

 How to Verify
 ^^^^^^^^^^^^^